jamesyu30/nba-stats-library/devlog.md

 - Added a table to view points by quarter

 ## 8/29/25
+- Finished game profile viewer with box score by team
+- Started working on player comparison tab
+- Implemented season selection dropdown and player selection from within the season

 NBA team logos from here: https://github.com/gtkacz/nba-logo-api Player headshots from official NBA CDN